tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/访问控制与权限管理/条件键说明及使用示例_intl_en.md

 #### Request parameter versionid

-The request parameter `versionid` specifies the version number of the object.
-For more information about versioning, see [Versioning Overview](https://intl.cloud.tencent.com/document/product/436/19883).
-When downloading an object (`GetObject`) or deleting an object (`DeleteObject`), you can use the request parameter `versionid` to specify the object version to be operated on.
+The `versionid` request parameter specifies the version number of the object.
+For more information on versioning, see [Overview](https://intl.cloud.tencent.com/document/product/436/19883).
+When downloading an object (`GetObject`) or deleting an object (`DeleteObject`), you can use `versionid` to specify the object version to be manipulated.
 There are three different cases with `versionid`:

-- `versionid` being absent: Requests apply to the latest version of the object by default.
+- If `versionid` is not carried, requests will apply to the latest version of the object by default.
-- `versionid` being an empty string: Equivalent to the case where the `versionid` request parameter is not carried.
+- If `versionid` is an empty string, this is equivalent to the case where `versionId` is not carried.
-- `versionid` being `"null"`: For objects that are uploaded before versioning is enabled for a bucket, their version numbers become the `"null"` string after versioning is enabled.
+- If `versionid` is `"null"`, for objects that are uploaded before versioning is enabled for a bucket, their version numbers will become the `"null"` string after versioning is enabled.

 #### Condition key cos:versionid

-You can use the condition key `cos:versionid` to restrict the request parameter `versionid`.
+You can use the `cos:versionid` condition key to restrict the `versionid` request parameter.

 #### Example 1: allowing users to get objects of a specified version